qurle/swap-variables/readme.md

 ## Problem?
 Idea?
 Kind words?

 I accept feature suggestions and ideas to improve the plugin.
 No need to mess with hidden layers?
-Swap all pages at once?
 Useful exceptions?
 If you have any ideas or issues, let me know in the comments.

 Alternatively you can contact me via e-mail at [nikita.denisov@vk.team](mailto:nikita.denisov@vk.team?subject=Swap%20Variables) and [Telegram](https://t.me/qurle).